ZedThree/HPCAcademyFortran/practicals/exercise_01.md

    should.
 2. Time to break the program!
 Delete the `p` in `program` and try to recompile.
 What happens?
 What does the error message say?
 3. Undo the deletion.
-How many other single-character deletions that break the program can you find?
+Delete another character and see if it breaks the program, and if so, how.
+How many unique error messages can you find from single-character deletions?
 Which characters don't matter?

 Hello \<name\>!
 ---------------

-1. Write up the `hello_input` program into a new file, `hello_input.f90`.
-Compile, this time using the `-o` flag to give the executable a name.
+1. Write up the `hello_input` program from the lectures into a new file, `hello_input.f90`.
+Compile it, this time using the `-o` flag to give the executable a name.
 Run the program and give it some input.
 2. Try the following ways to break the program.
 For each method, try to explain why the program behaves the way it does.
     1. Enter two words when it asks your name